cssblab/eGFRsmooth/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## eGFRsmooth : Smoothing eGFR trajectories
+## eGFRsmooth : Smoothing time-series eGFR data

 eGFRsmooth is an R package designed to smooth time-series estimated Glomerular Filtration Rate (eGFR) data and generate trajectories.
 Data